Great North City Games: Mo Farah wins men's two mile in Gateshead

 Bupa Great North Run

 - Watch live on BBC One and the BBC Sport website (UK only), Red Button and coverage on BBC Radio 5 Live

 The British record holder used his greater strength to pull away from American Brian Ollinger and win in eight minutes 37 seconds in Gateshead.

-Farah, who also clinched silver in the 10,000m in Daegu, told BBC Sport: "I wanted to come back home and win.
+Farah, who also in Daegu, told BBC Sport: "I wanted to come back home and win.

 "It's nice to see so many people come and show their support."

 "I've got a couple of weeks off now before starting the new season slowly," Farah added.

 Looking ahead to the 2012 Olympics, Farah said: "You've got to forget about this year and focus on next, I've got to stay injury free and keep doing what I am doing."

 Farah was part of the Great Britain and Northern Ireland team who took on one of the strongest athletics countries in the world, the United States, at Gateshead's Quayside.

 Hannah England, and came fifth in Brussels on Friday, beat fellow Brit Helen Clitheroe in the women's mile event.
 Jenny Meadows came in fourth.